Caring for patients with multiple chronic conditions

 Digitally-enabled care for multiple chronic conditions

-Medly for MCC takes the foundation of Medly for Heart Failure and expands it to offer patients a single platform to support their management of heart failure, diabetes, COPD, and mental health conditions.
+Medly for MCC takes the foundation of Medly for Heart Failure and expands it to offer patients a single platform to support their management of heart failure, diabetes, COPD, hypertension and mental health conditions.

 Each day, users are presented with personalized tasks based on their individual chronic conditions as defined by their clinical care team.
 After inputting readings, Medly automatically generates a single, consolidated, and action- able set of self-care instructions.
 Clinicians receive alerts triggered by the overall severity of patients’ health status to facilitate coordinated care management of multiple chronic conditions.